jimhigson/ring-api/README.md

     // is considered unsafe
     userAgent: 'any string',

-    // OPTIONAL: if true, will poll behind the scenes.
-Listening for
+    // OPTIONAL: if true, ring-api will poll behind the scenes.
-    // events only works if this is on.
-True by default.
+    // Listening for events only works if this is on.
+    // True by default.
     poll: true,

     // OPTIONAL